sandpapersoftware/watermillsqlite/README.md

     - [x] NIT: return io.ErrClosedPipe - maybe better to define custom error for that?
 ClosedPipe probably a bit different kind of error ([fixed](https://github.com/dkotik/watermillsqlite/commit/e09a9365230f04b14b0d63c76bc8a9c8e94436b7))
     - [ ] would be nice to add benchmark - may be good thing for sqlite -> https://github.com/ThreeDotsLabs/watermill-benchmark feel free to make draft PR, we can replace repo later
     - [x] does it  make sense to have two implementations -> if so, guide which to choose for people ([fixed](https://github.com/dkotik/watermillsqlite/commit/74d00ca378a4130b53676dc64a8dfeb277cabc34) and marked the first as vanilla and second as advanced)
-    - [ ] NewPublisher(db SQLiteDatabase -> it may be nice if it can accept just transaction like in https://github.com/ThreeDotsLabs/watermill-sql/blob/master/pkg/sql/publisher.go#L54 - it allows to add events transactionally
+    - [x] NewPublisher(db SQLiteDatabase -> it may be nice if it can accept just transaction like in https://github.com/ThreeDotsLabs/watermill-sql/blob/master/pkg/sql/publisher.go#L54 - it allows to add events transactionally ([fixed](https://github.com/dkotik/watermillsqlite/issues/10))
     - [ ] options.LockTimeout < time.Second - rationale for second?
     - [ ] consumer group - it would be nice to make dynamic based on topic - usually we have closure in config that receives topic,
     - [ ] ackChannel:   s.NackChannel, - typo?